Asda joins the global LEAF Marque Environmental Assurance System in order to fulfill its commitment to sustainable sourcing.

-The supermarket will be able to get closer to its target of being carbon net zero by the year 2040 because to the improvements made across the whole supply chain.
+The supermarket will be able to get closer to its target of being carbon-neutral by the year 2040 because of the improvements made across the whole supply chain.

 “We have always known that we couldn’t go on this journey alone,” said Jane Berry, Vice President and Managing Director of IPL, which sources produce on behalf of Asda.

 “So it is fantastic to work in tandem with LEAF and our valued fresh produce suppliers, who are committed to continually improving and making a difference,” she added.

 “Our strategy for achieving sustainability is predicated on the steadfast belief that preserving the natural world and helping people save money are two sides of the same coin.

 We are aware that the emergency affecting the climate and ecology is at the forefront of our customers’ concerns, but we also recognize that many of them are struggling with the issue involving the cost of living.

 “We are determined to aim high and do all that we can to support them during this time, without losing sight of our responsibilities to offer greener choices that don’t cost the earth.”

 “LEAF Marque certification is a powerful catalyst for change and one of the most effective frameworks for mobilizing advances in more regenerative, sustainable farming across the globe with transparency, impartiality, and rigor,” clarified Clare Mike, Director of Business Development at LEAF.

 It is accelerating incremental advances at an individual farmer level, which, collectively, are driving major reforms in food production.
 These improvements are being driven by the concepts of integrated farm management, which apply to the entire farm.